CALL (800) 863-5312 TO SPEAK WITH A NEW MEXICO SPINAL CORD INJURY LAWYER TODAY

 If you have any questions or concerns regarding how a statute of limitations affects your case, do not hesitate to contact an experienced New Mexico spinal cord injury lawyer.
 A quick consultation may help ensure that your claim is timely filed against all proper parties.

-Thankfully, Zinda Law Group’s New Mexico personal injury attorneys are here to help.
+Zinda Law Group’s New Mexico personal injury attorneys are here to help spinal cord injury victims.
 From the initial consultation up to the disposition of your case, our attorneys dedicate themselves to providing exemplary legal representation.
 In addition to years of experience negotiating claims in favor of our clients, our firm also has the resources necessary to build your claim.

 Our firm also believes that an injury victim should never have to worry about being able to afford excellent legal representation.
 That is why we offer 100% free consultations, and why you pay nothing unless we win your case.
 That's our No Win, No Fee Guarantee.